Kimserey/BlogArchive/20160212_Improving_developer_feedback_loop_in_WebSharper_UI_Next_with_FAKE.md

 Today the focus was on improving developer feedback loop.
 We explored FAKE watcher to automate build of solution and JS files with WebSharper.
-FAKE is a very powerful tool which offers a lot of possibility.
+FAKE is a very powerful tool which offers a lot of possibilities.
 To find more complex examples of build scripts, you can refer [FAKE owns build script](https://github.com/fsharp/FAKE/blob/master/build.fsx) or the [FSharp.Data build script](https://github.com/fsharp/FSharp.Data/blob/master/build.fsx).
 As usual if you have any comments hit me on twitter [@Kimserey_Lam](https://twitter.com/kimserey_lam).
 Hope you enjoyed reading this post as much as I enjoyed writing it.
 Thanks for reading!